Top 25 Most Popular Chinese Foods (in China)

 Chinese students studying abroad often find comfort in this dish, as it reminds them of home and their families.

 17. Roast Duck

 When it comes to roast duck, the most famous variety is the Beijing-style roast, particularly the renowned Quanjude preparation.
 Of course, there are many ways to make roast duck in China, all with different tastes.

 Roast duck is crisp and delicious and is always eaten with sweet sauce, cucumber sticks, and green Chinese onion, which are rolled up in a thin pancake.
 Having never seen a duck eaten in this manner before, as soon as travelers came to China, they immediately fell in love with it.

 18. Egg Fried Rice

 Egg fried rice is a colorful, tasty, and easy-to-make dish.
 The main ingredients are long-grain rice, egg, and green onion for flavor and garnish.
-To make it more nutritious and colorful, you can add various vegetables such as diced carrots, bell peppers, peas, and corn, etc.
+To make it more nutritious and colorful, you can add various vegetables such as diced carrots, bell peppers, peas, corn, etc.

 It’s a dish that many people grow up with.
 The enticing aroma of egg mixed with green onion and soy sauce always brings back lots of childhood memories.